katari15045/library/README.txt

 To Do
 -----
--> Handle rotation at splash screen
+-> Add e-resources
--> same set of new arrivals should be displayed if app is started multiple times (assuming, no new book is added) -> Add e-resources
+-> Add textviews for e-resources and new arrivals
--> Don't hardcode urls
+-> same set of new arrivals should be displayed if app is started multiple times (assuming, no new book is added) -> Don't hardcode urls
 -> Update Android Studio on it's startup
 -> Latest GUIs : https://medium.com/@mmbialas/30-new-android-libraries-and-projects-released-in-summer-2017-which-should-catch-your-attention-d3702bd9bdc6